 - 5.3.1 Depending on the specifics of the enterprise and the number of its members, the Supervisory Board shall form committees with sufficient expertise.
 They serve to increase the efficiency of the Supervisory Board's work and the handling of complex issues.
-The respective committee chairmen report regularly to the Supervisory Board on the work of the committees. - 5.3.2 The Supervisory Board shall set up an Audit Committee which, in particular, handles issues of accounting, risk management and compliance, the necessary independence required of the auditor, the issuing of the audit mandate to the auditor, the determination of auditing focal points and the fee agreement.
+The respective committee chairmen report regularly to the Supervisory Board on the work of the committees. - 5.3.2 The Supervisory Board shall set up an Audit Committee which, in particular, handles the monitoring of the accounting process, the effectiveness of the internal control system and the internal audit system, the audit of the Annual Financial Statements, here in particular the independence of the auditor, the services rendered additionally by the auditor, the issuing of the audit mandate to the auditor, the determination of auditing focal points and the fee agreement, and unless another committee is entrusted therewith compliance.
 The chairman of the Audit Committee shall have specialist knowledge and experience in the application of accounting principles and internal control processes.
-He should not be a former member of the Management Board of the company. - 5.3.3 The Supervisory Board shall form a nomination committee composed exclusively of shareholder representatives which proposes suitable candidates to the Supervisory Board for recommendation to the General Meeting. - 5.3.4 The Supervisory Board can delegate other subjects to be handled by one or several committees.
-These subjects include the strategy of the enterprise, the compensation of the members of the Management Board, investments and financing. - 5.3.5 The Supervisory Board can arrange for committees to prepare Supervisory Board meetings and to take decisions in place of the Supervisory Board. - 5.4 Composition and Compensation - 5.4.1 For nominations for the election of members of the Supervisory Board, care shall be taken that the Supervisory Board, at all times, is composed of members who, as a whole, have the required knowledge, abilities and expert experience to properly complete their tasks and are sufficiently independent.
-The international activities of the enterprise, potential conflicts of interest and an age limit to be specified for the members of the Supervisory Board shall be taken into account. - 5.4.2 To permit the Supervisory Board's independent advice and supervision of the Management Board, the Supervisory Board shall include what it considers an adequate number of independent members.
-A Supervisory Board member is considered independent if he/she has no business or personal relations with the company or its Management Board which cause a conflict of interests.
-Not more than two former members of the Management Board shall be members of the Supervisory Board and Supervisory Board members shall not exercise directorships or similar positions or advisory tasks for important competitors of the enterprise.
+He shall be independent and not be a former member of the Management Board of the company whose appointment ended less than two years ago. - 5.3.3 The Supervisory Board shall form a nomination committee composed exclusively of shareholder representatives which proposes suitable candidates to the Supervisory Board for recommendation to the General Meeting. - 5.3.4 The Supervisory Board can refer other factual issues to one or more committees for handling.
+They include the enterprise's strategy, the compensation of the members of the Management Board, investments and financings. - 5.3.5 The Supervisory Board can arrange for committees to prepare Supervisory Board meetings and to take decisions in place of the Supervisory Board. - 5.4 Composition and Compensation - 5.4.1 The Supervisory Board has to be composed in such a way that its members as a group possess the knowledge, ability and expert experience required to properly complete its tasks.